 By not running programs as an administrator, Windows keeps the system secure by not allowing viruses and malware take admin access without user acknowledgement.
 But if you want to turn off this feature and always run all programs as administrator, please follow the steps below.

 After applying this, you will not be asked anything and all programs will run in administrative mode.

-Run programs as administrator using RunAs Tool
+Run Programs as Administrator using RunAs Tool

-Windows built-in RunAs command allows a user to launch programs with different user credentials than the now logged in user.
-To use RunAs command, press Shift key and right-click on the program shortcut to show Run As Different User in the context menu.
+Windows built-in “RunAs” command allows a user to launch programs with different user credentials than the user you are logged in as now.
+To use the “RunAs” command, press Shift key and right-click on the program shortcut to show the “Run As Different User” option in the context menu.

 But you have to repeat this step every time you launch that specific program.
-If you want to always run a program as a specific user then RunAsTool is for you.
+If you want to always run a program as a specific user then the RunAsTool is for you.

 RunAsTool is a portable app in which you can save admin user credentials and then app can automatically run programs listed in the app as the specific user all the time.

 This is especially useful for system administrators who want to give administrative rights to standard users only for specific programs and applications.